backdrop-contrib/matomo_reports/README.md

 -------------

 Reports
-This modules provides some of the Matomo reports directly in your Drupal site.
-Just follow the installation instructions and go to /admin/reports/matomo_reports.
+- This modules provides some of the Matomo reports directly in your Backdrop CMS site.
+Just follow the installation instructions and go to admin/config/system/matomo/reports.

 Multisite
-Matomo reports will show statistics of every site the token_auth has view permissions on the Matomo server.
+- Matomo Reports will show statistics of every site the token_auth has view permissions on the Matomo server.
 Administrators can limit access to only to some of the allowed sites.

 Block
-A Matomo page report block is available for in-page statistics.
+- A Matomo Report block is available for in-page statistics.

 Matomo Analytics
-Matomo Analytics (https://github.com/backdrop-contrib/matomo) is not a dependency, but a Matomo server is required to track your site.
+- Matomo Analytics (https://backdropcms.org/project/matomo) is not a dependency, but a Matomo server is required to track your site.

 Issues